benbossc/2020-02-26-R-ecology/index.md

 startdate: 2020-02-26      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 instructor: ["Anna Moeller", "Ben Chiewphasa"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["TBD"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["anna.moeller@umconnect.umt.edu, "ben.chiewphasa@umontana.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["anna.moeller@umconnect.umt.edu," "ben.chiewphasa@umontana.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}